When is a “private company” a “public authority” under the Environmental Information Regulations 2004 (“EIR”) – update

 - afforded “special powers” that went beyond the normal rules of private law

 In February 2020, Heathrow Airport Limited (“HAL”) was also found to be a “public authority” under the EIR due to its sufficient connection between HAL’s functions and those of the state:

 - HAL operated the airport, which was its main function.
 The airport’s importance to the UK’s economy and population meant that this was a public interest service

 - The operation of any airport had a clear impact on the environment

 - HAL was afforded “special powers” including to acquire land by compulsory purchase, certain permitted development rights and to control land as an airport operator

 It is therefore established that a private company can be a public authority under the EIR and therefore subject to disclosure of environmental information (see Fish Legal v Information Commissioner and others UKUT 52 (AAC)).

-If you require any further information please contact Lindsey Heath, or another member of our Environmental Team.
+If you require any further information please contact a member of our Environmental Team.

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.